Lexington, New York

 Lexington is a town in Greene County, New York, United States.
 The population was 770 at the 2020 census.
 The town is in the southwestern part of Greene County.

 History

 The area was first settled circa 1788.
 The town of Lexington was established in 1813, as the "Town of New Goshen", from the town of Windham.
 Within a few months, the name was altered to "Lexington".

+In 1976, playwright Oakley Hall III co-founded Lexington Conservatory Theatre at historic Lexington House.
+The company performed there for five years before moving to Albany, NY to become Capital Repertory Theatre.
+Lexington House was later used as a summer retreat by Ensemble Studio Theatre.
+The location was also featured in the 2004 documentary The Loss of Nameless Things.

+In 2024, the town of Lexington applied for funding from the New York State Restore NY program, on behalf of a group of projects designed to revitalize the Lexington hamlet and restore and re-use several nearby historic structures.
+The proposal includes the restoration of Lexington House and the adjacent Barn Theatre, which previously housed Lexington Conservatory and Ensemble Studio Theatre.

 Geography

 According to the United States Census Bureau, the town has a total area of 79.7 sqmi, of which 79.7 sqmi is land and 0.04 sqmi, or 0.04%, is water.

 Lexington is within the Catskill Mountains; most of the town is also inside the Catskill Park Blue Line.
 The southern town line is the border of Ulster County.

 Schoharie Creek flows through the town.
 The West Kill, an 11 mi tributary of the Schoharie, drains much of the town.

 The summit of West Kill Mountain, sixth-highest peak in the Catskills at approximately 3880 ft, is the highest point in the town.
 Three other Catskill High Peaks—Rusk, North Dome and Sherrill—are also within Lexington.